 On Gender Part 1: Dear Gender Binary, Why Are You Obsessed With My Genitals?

 Gender is a topic I've tangled with for years.
 I definitely don't have all the answers.
 I'm still exploring what it means to be a body that participates in human cultures and society.
 But these are my thoughts and feelings so far.
+My hope is that these writings will give deeper context to my journal and to the podcast.

 It seems to me that as a society, we are obsessed with each other’s genitals.